melendezmatt/melendezmatt/README.md

 ## Hi there, I'm Matt! 👋
 - Currently working on an application to display accurate baseball metrics using Machine Learning! ⚾
+- Teaching myself the basics of ThreeJS and Solidity 🌱

 ## About me :adult:
 - My preferred gender pronouns are he/him/his. 😄